Universal Orlando: Universal Studios Florida

 The original theme park in the resort, Universal Studios Florida, opened on June 7, 1990, as a theme park that let visitors "Ride the Movies."
-The park is composed of themed areas and attractions based on the film industry.
-Visitors get themed dining and shopping, a variety of special events throughout the year, and may even catch an actual film crew at work on the backlot.
+The park is composed of themed areas, rides, and attractions based on the film industry.
+Visitors also get to experience themed dining, shopping, and a variety of special events throughout the year.

-The themes of Universal Studios Florida are targeted at making guests feel like they are on a movie set with rides, shows, and attractions inspired by popular film, television, and music productions.
-The park consists of nine themed areas – Hollywood, Production Central, New York, San Francisco, The Wizarding World of Harry Potter - Diagon Alley, World Expo, Springfield, Minions Land on Illumination Avenue, and Woody Woodpecker's Kidzone.
+The themes of Universal Studios Florida are targeted at making guests feel like they are on movie sets with rides, shows and attractions inspired by popular film, television, and music productions.
+The park currently consists of eight themed areas – Hollywood, Illumination's Minion Land, New York, San Francisco, The Wizarding World of Harry Potter - Diagon Alley, World Expo, Springfield, and DreamWorks Land.

-Universal's Islands of Adventure
+Universal Islands of Adventure

-The second park to open at the resort was Universal's Islands of Adventure, opened on May 28, 1999.
-It is composed of eight distinct "islands" that are themed to various forms of adventures from literature.
-Visitors start off in the Port of Entry and make their way through the various islands – Marvel Super Hero Island, Toon Lagoon, Skull Island, Jurassic Park, the Wizarding World of Harry Potter - Hogsmeade, the Lost Continent, and Seuss Landing.
-The Wizarding World of Harry Potter, based on the popular Harry Potter franchise, as well as Skull Island, based on the King Kong 2005 film, are the only islands that were added after the park opened.
-Hogsmeade opened to the public on June 18, 2010 and Skull Island opened to the public on July 13, 2016.
+The second park to open at the resort was Universal Islands of Adventure, opened on May 28, 1999.
+It is composed of eight distinct "islands" that are themed to various forms of literature, adventure genres, cartoons and comics, and mythical fantasies.
+Visitors start off in the Port of Entry and make their way through the various islands – Marvel Super Hero Island, Toon Lagoon, Skull Island, Jurassic Park, the Wizarding World of Harry Potter - Hogsmeade, the Lost Continent and Seuss Landing.
+The Wizarding World of Harry Potter, based on the popular Harry Potter franchise, as well as Skull Island, based on the 2005 King Kong film, are the only islands that were added after the park opened.
+Hogsmeade opened to the public on June 18, 2010, and Skull Island opened to the public on July 13, 2016.

-Universal's Volcano Bay
+Universal Volcano Bay

-Volcano Bay is a 27-acre themed water park that opened in 2017.
-It replaced Wet 'n Wild, owned by Universal, as the resort's water park.
+Volcano Bay is the third (and first ever) 27-acre water theme park opened in 2017.
+It replaced Wet 'n Wild, which was owned by Universal.
 Wet 'n Wild was founded in 1977 by SeaWorld founder George Millay as one of the first major water parks.
 In 1998, Wet 'n Wild was acquired by Universal Destinations & Experiences, adding it to Universal Orlando.
 There were eighteen water slides and attractions at the water park.
 Popular attractions included the Storm, Bomb Bay, Disco H2O, Mach 5, and the Surge.

 Wet 'n Wild was located at the intersection of International Drive and Universal Boulevard, about half a mile south of the Universal Orlando parking garage.
 Wet 'n Wild officially closed on December 31, 2016, due to the opening of Volcano Bay.
-It was announced on March 21, 2017 that the land once occupied by Wet 'n Wild would be transformed into Universal's seventh hotel.
-It was later learned that Universal would split the property into two hotels that were part of one resort.
+It was announced on March 21, 2017, that the land once occupied by Wet 'n Wild would be transformed into Universal's seventh hotel.
+It was later announced that Universal would split the property into two hotels that were part of one resort.